PramodBodhankar/PizzaApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Implementation Details
+For now i have created mockapiio link which return mw list of pizzas in json structure.
+All user interaction with filters i handled at front end side only as i was not able to that logic at mockapi side but we can mmove the filters logic at backend side where in get call of list i will pass that lstFilters array from pizzaservice to api body and according to that api will return me the list.
+If somehow you are unable to acces mocapi link you can use pizzalist.json present inside pizzamenu component folder for inpur.